Adversarial Patterns: Building Robust Android Malware Classifiers: Evasion attack and defenses: Patterns in android malware classifiers

-\textbf{Weight regularization: } Demontis et al.\cite{demontis2017yes} propose a classifier with uniform feature weights for withstanding adversarial attacks.
-This design approach forces the attacker to modify multiple features for changing a classifier decision.
+Demontis et al.\cite{demontis2017yes} propose a classifier with uniform feature weight.
+This design approach forces the attacker to modify multiple features to change a classifier decision.
 They call this approach an adversary-aware design approach.
 They modify the Drebin \cite{arp2014drebin} classifier by introducing a regularization on feature weights and imposing an upper and lower bound constraint.
-This secure SVM classifier is also known as Sec-SVM in literature.
+This secure SVM classifier is also known as Sec-SVM in literature, given by Eqn. \ref{eqn:secsvm}.

 where, $w^{lb}_k \leq w_k \leq w^{ub}_k$.